 - Set the quantification method and sorting method for data in the Values panel.

 - Perform actions on the results.
-You can export and print results, navigate to an event for which you have an event ID, and pass a query to Informer.
+You can export and print results, open an event for which you have an event ID in the Events view or Event Analysis view, and pass a query to Informer.

-- Configure Investigation settings without navigating away from the Investigation views.
+- Configure Investigate settings without navigating away from the Investigate views.

 Some of the toolbar options are labeled with the default value or the selected value rather than displaying the name of the option.
 For example, the time range option in the example above is labeled Last 5 Minutes to reflect the currently selected value.
 These are the toolbar options.